 Immerse yourself in the adventure

-• Climatology: humid and hot tropical climate.
-A pleasant breeze blows near the sea.
-Wear light-colored, light, cotton clothing to avoid excessive sweating.
+• Climate: Hot and humid tropical climate.
+Pleasant sea breezes near the coast.
+Pack light-coloured, breathable cotton clothing to avoid excessive sweating.

 Enjoy magnificent backdrops

-• Wrecks: the Liberty, one of the best wrecks in all of Indonesia and with a memorable history.
+• Wrecks: The Liberty, one of Indonesia's best wrecks with memorable history.

-• Caves: they are not common in Bali dives.
-The closest thing to them are certain cavities or cavities in the walls of coral reefs.
+• Caves: Not common in Bali diving.
+The closest are cavities/crevices in coral reef walls.

 The Liberty is waiting for you